easthorse/brain-tumor-segmentation-based-on-group-convolution/README.md

 ## Method

-  Firstly, group convolution was used to replace conventional convolution significantly the parameters and segmentation accuracy because memory consumption is negatively correlated with batch size. batch size usually means convergence stability and training effect in 3D convolutional neural networks.
+  First, group convolution was used to replace conventional convolution for significantly reducing the parameters and improving segmentation accuracy because memory consumption is negatively correlated with batch size.
+A large batch size usually means enhanced convergence stability and training effect in 3D convolutional neural networks.

 <div  align="center">
  <img src="https://github.com/easthorse/brain-tumor-segmentation-based-on-group-convolution/blob/base/figure/Figure4.png"
      align=center/>
 </div>
 <center>Figure 4 A structural diagram of group convolution and Multi-Fiber units ((a) schematic diagram of two consecutive convolutions; (b)schematic diagram of two group convolution layers with a number of groups of three; (c) architecture details of Multi-Fiber unit)</center>

-  Then, were used to enhance the information fusion the groups  compensate for the poor communication caused by group convolution was used to alleviate the poor training performance due to the small batch size.
-Aiming at the case  the have different in segmentation, a weighted function consisting of Dice and Jaccard was proposed to improve the segmentation accuracy of the that difficult to segment under the premise of maintaining the high precision of the easily segmented and accelerate the model convergence speed.
-One of the most challenging parts of the task is to distinguish between small blood vessels in the tumor and.
-This is particularly  for the labels may not have enhanced tumor at all.
-If neither the ground truth nor the prediction has an enhanced area, the score of the enhancement area is 1.
-Conversely, in patients who did not have enhanced tumors in the ground truth, only a single false-positive voxel would result in a score of 0. , we the prediction results set a threshold for the number of voxels in the tumor-enhanced area.
-When the number of voxels in the tumor-enhanced area is less than the threshold, these voxels would bemerged into the tumor core area, the  score of and tumor core.
+  Then, multifiber and channel shuffle units were used to enhance the information fusion among the groups and compensate for the poor communication caused by group convolution.
+Synchronized cross-GPU batch normalization was used to alleviate the poor training performance of 3D convolutional neural networks due to the small batch size and utilize the advantages of multigraphics collaborative computing.
+Aiming at the case in which the subregions have different difficulties in segmentation, a weighted mixed-loss function consisting of Dice and Jaccard losses was proposed to improve the segmentation accuracy of the subregions that are difficult to segment under the premise of maintaining the high precision of the easily segmented subregions and accelerate the model convergence speed.
+One of the most challenging parts of the task is to distinguish between small blood vessels in the tumor core and enhanced-tumor areas.
+This process is particularly difficult for the labels that may not have enhanced tumor at all.
+If neither the ground truth nor the prediction has an enhanced area, the Dice score of the enhancement area is 1.
+Conversely, in patients who did not have enhanced tumors in the ground truth, only a single false-positive voxel would result in a Dice score of 0.
+Hence, we postprocessed the prediction results, that is, we set a threshold for the number of voxels in the tumor-enhanced area.
+When the number of voxels in the tumor-enhanced area is less than the threshold, these voxels would be merged into the tumor core area, thereby improving the Dice score of the tumor-enhanced and tumor core areas.

 <div  align="center">
  <img src="https://github.com/easthorse/brain-tumor-segmentation-based-on-group-convolution/blob/base/figure/Figure2.png"
      align=center/>